Fiskehatt/ActionBarProfiles/README.md

 # ActionBarProfiles
-An addon that stores your action bar layout and enables to quickly switch between them.
+An addon that stores your action bar layout and enables you to quickly switch between them e.g. between PvP and PvE layout.

 Note that macros must have different names to save them in a layout without problems.